Servicestack F# template. Starting from the Start

 App_Start.AppHost.start()

-Add this line to it
+Add this line to it:

 <%@ Application Inherits="ServicestackAspNetHost.Global" %>

-Here is content for _Layout.cshtml
+Here is the content for _Layout.cshtml:

 <!doctype html>